zbtolon/get-support/howtogetsupport.md

 You can use the Support Center search field to find answers to your questions from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow forum.
 You can also manage support tickets from the Support Center.
 You can find links to both the Stack Overflow forum for technical questions and the developerWorks (dw answers) forum for all other questions under the Forums section of the Support Center.

 Depending on the type of account you have, other options are also available from the Support Center.
-* If you have a [Premium support](/docs/get-support/getstarttssup.html##premium-support) account, you can find call-in numbers to get help.
+* If you have a [premium](/docs/get-support/getstarttssup.html#premium-support) or  [advanced](/docs/get-support/getstarttssup.html#standard-support) support account, you can find call-in numbers to get help.
-* If your account was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal, it is linked between PaaS and IaaS services, and it is a [Premium support](/docs/get-support/getstarttssup.html##premium-support) account, you can also start a chat session.
+* If your account was created in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal and it is linked between PaaS and IaaS services, you can also access the **Call US** and **Chat Now** options to call support or to start a chat session.

 The Support Center is the preferred method for obtaining support, but if you cannot log in to {{site.data.keyword.Bluemix_notm}}, you can use the [Get Help](http://www.ibm.biz/bluemixsupport){: new_window} page to submit a ticket.